Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 - This year, the Rams score 3.7 more points per game (29.0) than the 49ers surrender (25.3).

-- When Los Angeles scores more than 25.3 points, it is 4-3 against the spread and 7-0 overall.
+- Los Angeles is 4-3 against the spread and 7-0 overall in games when it scores more than 25.3 points.

-- Los Angeles is 4-5 against the spread and 7-2 overall when the team picks up over 338.1 yards.
+- In games that Los Angeles picks up more than 338.1 yards, the team is 4-5 against the spread and 7-2 overall.

-- The Rams have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).
+- This year, the Rams have turned the ball over nine times, four more than the 49ers' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.